synamedia-senza/banner-pro/README.md

 * url - the URL of the video stream (default = Big Buck Bunny)
 * licenseServer - the license server for protected content (default = null)
 * autoBackground - switch to background automatically after a period of inactivty (default = true)
-* delay - how many seconds to wait before switching to background (default = 15)
+* timeout - how many seconds to wait before switching to background (default = 15)
 * maxHeight - the maximum resolution of the video (default = 1080)
 * time - start the video this many seconds from the backgroundeginning (default = 0)
 * audio - langauge code for audio (default = null)